Laser Eye Surgery: Home or Abroad?

-There is no universal regulatory body for laser vision correction.
-This means, when having treatment abroad, it’s not only difficult to know the standard of a surgeon, but difficult to find out their exact training and who accredited their skills.
+There is no global regulatory body for laser vision correction.
+This means, when having treatment abroad, it’s not only difficult to know the standard of a surgeon but difficult to find out their exact training and who accredited their skills.

 Will I meet the surgeon before the treatment?

-When travelling abroad for surgery, there are many cost and time constraints that mean most surgeons only offer online consultations prior to your treatment.
+When travelling abroad for surgery, there are many cost and time constraints that mean most surgeons only offer online consultations before your treatment.